-Management and operational
+- Management and operational restructure

-restructure.
-A corporate restructure was carried out - following my appointment as CEO and Sue Turk as COO - in January 2013.
+A corporate restructure was carried out in line with the announcement of a new CEO and COO in January 2013.
 This marked a shift in strategy to unlock the existing value within our network of brands through increasing efficiency, extracting synergies and reducing costs.
 Operations were restructured to align complementary specialist brands within industry sectors and vertical markets.
-This resulted in the Group streamlining the operating and management structure, where nine of the existing brands were positioned under the two newly created specialist Groups; Professional Services (Apsley, SMF, Credit Recruitment, Dolman & Gemteq Sales & Marketing) and Digital, Technology, Media & Communications (Xpand, SkillSearch, CiTP and Gemteg IT).
+This resulted in the Group streamlining the operating and management structure, where nine of the existing brands were positioned under the two newly created specialist Groups; Professional Services (Apsley, SMF, Credit Recruitment, Dolman & Gemteq Sales & Marketing) and Digital, Technology, Media & Communications (Xpand, SkillSearch, CiTP and Gemteq IT).
 Additionally, through a strategic integration, the nine brands reduced to five, resulting in eight brand Managing Directors being replaced by two Group Managing Directors.

 This restructure has meant that our existing talent pools now service a much wider customer base.
-Utilising this more efficient and collaborative approach to service delivery, we are effectively positioned to facilitate stronger longterm client and candidate relationships, increasingly adding value by delivering a broader product offering to clients and providing more job opportunities to candidates.
+Utilising this more efficient and collaborative approach to service delivery, we are effectively positioned to facilitate stronger long-term client and candidate relationships, increasingly adding value by delivering a broader product offering to clients and providing more job opportunities to candidates.
 Having undertaken these changes in the second half of the year, the business is in good shape to experience further efficiency benefits in FY14.

-Office co-location and brand
+- Office co-location and brand alignment

-alignment.
-As part of the ongoing drive for improved synergies we have continued the process of consolidating number of offices through co-locating complementary brands.
+As part of the ongoing drive for improved synergies we have continued the process of consolidating the number of offices through co-locating complementary brands.
 During the financial year there was a reduction in the number of offices from 23 to 17.
 While this has assisted in reducing the cost base, it has also improved collaboration between businesses, leveraging each business' area of expertise, and increasing joint initiatives.
 The consolidation of further offices, resulting in rental savings, have been identified for FY14.

+- Improve operating performance

-Improve operating performance.
-The Rubicor management team will continue to actively pursue initiatives to enhance Group's overall performance, including the closure of non performing brands operating in markets with limited growth potential.
+The Rubicor management team will continue to actively pursue initiatives to enhance the Group's overall performance, including the closure of non performing brands operating in markets with limited growth potential.

-Growth in consultant headcount.
+- Growth in consultant headcount